ValiantHarold/cse212/lessons/set.md

 The union() method returns a set that contains all items from the original set, and all items from the specified set(s).

-You can specify as many sets you want, separated by commas.
-It does not have to be a set, it can be any iterable object.
+You can specify how many sets you want, separated by commas.
+It does not have to be a set; it can be any iterable object.
 If an item is present in more than one set, the result will contain only one appearance of this item.

 ```python
 x = {"a", "b", "c"}